Presidency of Gloria Macapagal Arroyo: Manila Peninsula rebellion

 A rebellion occurred on November 29, 2007, when detained Senator Antonio Trillanes IV, General Danilo Lim, and other Magdalo officials walked out of their trial and marched through the streets of Makati, called for the ouster of Arroyo, and seized the second floor of The Peninsula Manila Hotel along Ayala Avenue.
 Former Vice-President Teofisto Guingona also joined the march to the hotel.

 Trillanes and Lim surrendered to authorities after an armored personnel carrier rammed into the lobby of the hotel.
 Director Geary Barias declared that the standoff at the Manila Peninsula Hotel was over as Trillanes, Lim, and other junior officers agreed to leave the hotel and surrender to Barias after the 6 hour siege.
 There was difficulty getting out for a while due to the tear gas that was covering the area where they were hiding.

 Days after the mutiny, the Makati Regional Trial Court dismissed the rebellion charges against all the 14 civilians involved in the siege, and ordered their release.

+K–12 implementation

+After decades of surveys, consultations, and studies starting with the Monroe Survey in 1925 during the American period, the implementation of K–12 curriculum finally began on May 20, 2008 during the Arroyo administration when Senator Mar Roxas filed the Omnibus Education Reform Act of 2008 (Senate Bill 2294) to strengthen the Philippine education system through timely interventions on the quality of teachers, the medium of instruction used and the evaluation of students' aptitude, among other aspects and further emphasized by the ASEAN Charter on December 15, 2008.
+Both mandate the effectivity of K–12 four years later on April 24, 2012 during the administration of Arroyo's successor Benigno Aquino III which increase in the number of years in basic education, from 10 years to 12 years as consistent with global standards.
+The process lasted for 9 years until June 5, 2017 spanning from the administrations of Arroyo to Rodrigo Duterte.

+On January 7, 2010, senator and presidential candidate Benigno Aquino III adopted the position of SB 2294; he said this will "give everyone an equal chance to succeed" and "have quality education and profitable jobs."